-- Reload the page without content blockers by holding down the page Reload button and selecting “Reload Without Content Blockers.”
+- Reload the page without content blockers on macOS by holding down the page Reload icon in Safari’s address bar and selecting “Reload Without Content Blockers.”
 This will only affect the current loaded page.

 - Add the domain to your Do Not Block list by selecting the Do Not Block option from Better’s menu, and adding the domain’s URL to your list.
 This will affect every time you load this domain in Safari.

 How do I know if Better is blocking trackers on a particular site?

 To see if Better is blocking trackers on a particular site in real time, first enable Safari’s Developer tools:

 - Go to Safari > Preferences > Advanced